ankit-c/eJPT/Information Gathering.md

   ```
 ## Subdomain Enumeration

-  Subdomain enumeration is the technique to discover all the existing subdomains for the given host.
+  Subdomain enumeration is the technique to discover all the existing subdomains for the given host (same top-level domain).
+This is done by the pentester to widen   the attack surface area, which increases the possibility of finding the potential vulnerabilites.

   ```
   Host: example.com